ddbj/www/_faq/en/cannot-find-data-already-published.md

 lang: en
 ---

-## I can not find sequence data that should be published.

 <p>There are some possibilities as followings. </p>
 <dl><dt>1) In case of the meantime of data distribution: </dt>